 Your wedding day is about making official love that you share, surrounded by the ones who love and care about you and your partner.

 Our venues are designed to accommodate all wedding sizes, allowing you to create a space that welcomes all guests who celebrate you.
-Almost all of our wedding venues, like the Hard Rock Hotel & Casino Lake Tahoe, and Tahoe Ridge Resort, for example, have locations for both your ceremony and reception, minimizing the amount of back and forth that guests have to coordinate between locations.
+Almost all of our wedding venues, like the Golden Nugget Hotel & Casino Lake Tahoe, and Tahoe Ridge Resort, for example, have locations for both your ceremony and reception, minimizing the amount of back and forth that guests have to coordinate between locations.

 You and your guests can feel free to stay longer to celebrate your love by enjoying on-site dining options at Lake Tahoe Resort Hotel, or a few of our other fabulous locations.